Nexosis/nexosis.github.io/_guides/Session.md

 * `eventName` - A label to put on the the thing whose impact we are trying to calculate.

-### Session-Scoped Data

-Optionally, you can send data for the Session along with the request to start the session.
-In this case, the API will create a DataSet that's uniquely scoped to this individual session.
-We call this a **Session-Scoped** DataSet.

-If a `dataSetName` is provided in the Session request along with data in the body of the request, the Nexosis API will use that `dataSetName` in the unique name that it generates for the Session-Scoped DataSet.

 ------

 ## <a name="retrievingSession" class="jumptarget">Retrieving a Session</a>